Koko's Mac II: A Preliminary Report

 Larry Yaeger experimented with HyperCard and SuperCard as candidates for

-implementation of the primary research tool, but he ultimately opted to write a
+implementation of the primary research tool, but he ultimately opted to

 custom Mac application for Koko entitled "Lingo".
-The interface presented to
+The interface

 Koko is simple, consisting primarily of uniformly shaped, regularly spaced